MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/join-meeting-hololens.md

 > [!Note]
 > If a remote collaborator using Teams desktop joins a meeting, you will not receive a call or notification, regardless of whether you are in the app.
 You must select **Join Meeting** (or say "Remote Assist, Join meeting") to join the meeting.
 In addition, calling the participants involved in a scheduled meeting will not enable you to join the meeting; you must actually join the meeting.

-If for some reason you're unable to join the meeting, you may also ask the Teams desktop user to join the meeting and use the **Open Participants** feature to call you.
+If for some reason you're unable to join the meeting, you may also ask the remote collaborator using Teams desktop to join the meeting and use the **Open Participants** feature to call you.
 You'll receive an incoming call notification.
 Accept the call using audio or video, and you will join the meeting.

 ![Screenshot of the HoloLens field of view, showing the join meeting option at the bottom.](media/HL2-01.00-meeting-notifcation.png "JoinMeeting")